Pleural space

-The intrapleural or pleural space is the fluid-filled space in between the parietal and visceral layers of the pleura.
-In normal conditions it contains only a small amount of serous pleural fluid.
+The pleural or intrapleural space is the fluid-filled space between the parietal and visceral layers of the pleura 2.
+It contains only a small amount of serous pleural fluid in normal conditions.

 Variant anatomy

-Rarely there may be anomalous communication of the pleural spaces anteriorly.
+Rarely, there may be an anomalous communication of the right and left pleural spaces anteriorly (see: buffalo pneumothorax ).

 Related pathology